threefoldtech/tfchain/docs/architecture/0027-migrate-node-contract.md

   destinations make the multiplier 1.0 and remove it.
 If the signed path is added, it needs a directional guard.
-- **A council motion has a weight ceiling.** `MaxProposalWeight` is 50% of max block weight, bounding a motion at roughly 900–1,800 contracts.
+- **A council motion has a weight ceiling.** `MaxProposalWeight` is 50% of max block weight.
+Against the measured weight, that bounds a motion at about 2,000 contracts when the nodes involved are near-empty, falling to roughly **340** when migrating off a node holding ~1,660 — the cost scales with the length of the contract vectors being rewritten, so the busiest nodes are the ones that batch worst.
+Size batches per tenant group and this ceiling is never near.

 ## Operational gate